jasonmorgan-accel/style-guides/index.md

 nav: true
 ---
 ## Overview

-These guide are to assist in aligning development practices across the our teams.
+These guide are to assist in aligning development practices across teams.

+## Guides